-Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-source
+Elon Musk Takes Another Dig At OpenAI By Making xAI's Grok Chatbot Open-Source

 Starting From The Beginning: What Exactly Happened?

-However, earlier this month he filed a lawsuit against the company saying that it had forgotten its original mission.

-He was also unhappy about the growing influence of Microsoft on OpenAI and claimed it didn’t have any claim on GPT-4 (the latest language model created by OpenAI)
+Elon Musk was also unhappy about Microsoft’s growing influence on OpenAI and claimed it didn’t have any right on GPT-4 (the latest language model created by OpenAI).

-Elon Musk has also expressed concerns over the potential misuse of AI several times and he feels that companies like OpenAI simply add to it.
+He also expressed concerns several times over the potential misuse of AI – and he feels that companies like OpenAI simply add to it.
+His concerns are valid, too.
+In a recent series of tests, OpenAI, along with other AI chatbots was found to be extremely racist despite anti-racism training.
+This, combined with the AI companies’ lack of transparency, is why AI researchers want to conduct safety audits on AI firms.

 For the same reasons, he also talked about the need for a “third-party referee” that would oversee the functioning of AI firms at Britain’s AI Safety Summit last year.